Batu Caves: An Easy & Worthwhile Day Trip from KL

 To maximize your enjoyment at Batu Caves, it’s best to avoid weekends and festival times (unless, of course, that’s the vibe you’re after), and watch out for those monkeys!

-4 thoughts on “Batu Caves: Worth the Trip from Kuala Lumpur in 2024?”
+4 thoughts on “Batu Caves: An Easy & Worthwhile Day Trip from KL”

 1. Traveling to Kuala Lumpur soon and glad to have to stumbled upon this blog!
 Very detailed and idk but I was also entertained. <3